hitherejoe/ComposeAcademy/academy/material/tristatecheckbox.md

 )
 ```

-## Declaring a Tri-state checkbox

-There are five available properties that we can pass to
-the Tri-state checkbox function:

 * **state** – whether or not the checkbox is currently checked.
 This is required
 * **onClick** – a callback that will receive change events for when